GT-Edge-AI-Internal/gt-ai-os-community/README.md

 Build and deploy custom generative AI agents and bring-your-own local or external API inference via NVIDIA NIM, Ollama, Groq, vLLM, SGLang and more.

 GT AI OS is ideal for working with documents and files that need data privacy.
+It is not multimodal and can't generate images, videos or audio.

-Ensure that you are using local or external inference with sero data retention if you want your data to remain private.
+Ensure that you are using local or external inference with zero data retention features if you want your data to remain private.
+Note that all conversations in GT AI OS are logged locally in it's database and cannot be deleted by any user via the GUI.

 ## Supported Platforms